 The author Donald Furrow-Scott bottles the history of grape growing and winemaking into historical fiction novels spanning the centuries; stories with compelling notes of ancient legends and lingering hints of the supernatural.
-In the Wine’s Anvil series, the history of the Cabernet wine varietals comes to life through a series of memorable characters and their inspiring adventures.
+In the Wine’s Anvil chronology, the history of the Cabernet wine varietals comes to life through a series of memorable characters and their inspiring adventures.

 I did not aspire to be a writer in my youth.
 Honestly, my handwriting is so poor it often requires a cipher to decrypt.
 Reading was very enjoyable to me, but I seemed to be faster at it than most classmates.
 Despite how that sounds, it caused me untold problems in my young life.
 Finally, a gifted English teacher deduced my handwriting slur as just like my reading: gluttonous impatience.
-Anything over two syllables and my brain had moved onto the next word.
-Thus, the word I was writing looked like someone from a Monty Python skit who had died in midword, or Ori recording the drums in the deep.
+Anything over three syllables and my brain had moved onto the next word.
+Thus, my writing looked like someone from a Monty Python skit who had died in midword, or Ori recording the drums in the deep.
 Deep breaths and slowing down, however, granted only very finite legibility to my handwriting.
 I had serious trouble writing and sharing my ideas.

 Retreating deeper into reading adventures for many reasons, I began working in my high school library during study halls in the 1970s, and by my senior year, I was working three periods a day at the library desk.
 Edgar Rice Burroughs, Jules Verne, James Michener, and Joseph Conrad were authors who inspired my thoughts.
 I still remember helping a classmate with her Tolkien book report and thinking to myself what an odd series of books she was reading.
 It would be several more years before I read it myself.

-After graduation, fantasy and science fiction fueled a passionate interest in medieval history and astronomy, and I attended classes and collected hundreds of used books on the subjects.
+After graduation, fantasy and science fiction fueled a passionate interest in medieval history and astronomy, and I attended college classes and collected hundreds of used books on the subjects.
 All my writing woes changed when I entered the budding computer industry in 1981.
 Wordperfect & Ami Pro let me legibly share my thoughts and imagination, and in unusually creative ways.
 I could type faster and more legibly than handwrite, and spellcheck became my straight man.
 I was surrounded by computers and printers with 24/7 access to indulge in my writing.
-Thru the 1980s business management taught me the repetitious cranking out of monthly reports, sales add copy and creating & navigating computer billboards.
+Thru the 1980s business management taught me the repetitious cranking out of monthly reports, sales add copy, and creating & navigating computer billboards.
 Mastering adventure gaming perfected and refined my storytelling skills to entertain others, and word processing let me craft mini-books to set the game stages.

-The Web forever altered the landscape of communication in the 1990s, and being neck deep in the personal computer world of small business I got a great seat from which to watch it unfold.
+The Web forever altered the landscape of communication in the 1990s, and being neck-deep in the personal computer world of small business I got a great seat from which to watch it unfold.
 My stories now flowed over glowing pages.
-Cooperative fanfic writers groups provided encouragement, sandboxes for ideas and a drumbeat rhythm for a daily writing routine.
+Cooperative fanfic writers groups provided encouragement, sandboxes for ideas, and a drumbeat rhythm for a daily writing routine.

-By the turn of the millennium I had married into a winery family, and, quite unexpectedly, left the non-stop, light-speed world of computers for the peaceful world of seasonal grape vines.
+By the turn of the millennium I had married into a winery family, and, quite unexpectedly, left the non-stop, light-speed world of computers for the peaceful world of seasonal grapevines.
 That marriage had a profound effect on every aspect of my life.

-Small wineries are all about the story, and wine is the spell-caster in those transiential moments.
+Small wineries are all about the story, and wine is the spell-caster in those transcendental moments.
 I knew how to tell a story well, and listened closely as others told me more stories back.

-Thus a past of writing about time, decades of wine industry exposure and research have led to the creation of the Wine’s Anvil series.
+Thus a past of writing about time, decades of wine industry exposure, and research have led to the creation of the Wine’s Anvil series.